jeqo/jeqo.github.io-src/content/post/2017-01-31-kafka-rewind-consumers-offset.md

 }
 {{</ highlight >}}

-In this case, we will consume from `record` with `offset=90`
+In this case, we will consume from `record` with `offset=90`from `topic=topic-1` and `partition=0`.

+***
+NOTE: It could be cumbersome to map all offsets in case that you have several partitions.
+Thats why addition of timestamps helps a lot with this.
+***

 ### Rewind to offset by timestamps

-What if you don't know exactly the `offset id` to go back to, but you know you want to go back 1 hour or 10 min.
+What if you don't know exactly the `offset id` to go back to, but you know you want to go back 1 hour or 10 min?

-For these, since release `10.1.0.1` (TODO validate), there are a couple of improvements [[2]](https://cwiki.apache.org/confluence/display/KAFKA/KIP-32+-+Add+timestamps+to+Kafka+message) [[3]](https://cwiki.apache.org/confluence/display/KAFKA/KIP-33+-+Add+a+time+based+log+index) were added and a new `seek` operation was added: `#offsetsForTimes`.
+For these, since release `0.10.1.0`, there are a couple of improvements [[2]](https://cwiki.apache.org/confluence/display/KAFKA/KIP-32+-+Add+timestamps+to+Kafka+message) [[3]](https://cwiki.apache.org/confluence/display/KAFKA/KIP-33+-+Add+a+time+based+log+index) were added and a new operation was added to `Kafka Consumer API`: `#offsetsForTimes`.

 Here is how to use it: